astuder/SwarmTile/README.md

 ## DBXTOHIVEFULL

-With Tile FW 1.0.0, the example code sometimes puts the Tile into a state where `sendMessage()` returns with a `DBXTOHIVEFULL` error.
+With Tile FW 1.0.0 and 0.9.7, the example code sometimes puts the Tile into a state where `sendMessage()` returns with a `DBXTOHIVEFULL` error.

 To resolve this error send the following command to the Tile: `$RS dbinit*3d`

+This issue is resolved with Tile FW 1.1.0 and newer.